syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 ---
-title: Converting PowerPoint Presentation to image |Syncfusion|
+title: Converting PowerPoint Presentation to image in File Formats|Syncfusion
 description: This section illustrates how to convert PowerPoint Presentation document to image; PowerPoint Presentation conversion
 platform: file-formats
 control: Presentation